-By supporting COCOA HORIZONS Certified Cacao \2 and promoting the procurement of certified cacao, we can also contribute to the prosperity of cacao farmers, reduce deforestation and CO2 emissions, and promote child protection. - \2 "COCOA HORIZONS Certified Cacao" is based on the mass balance method (a certification model in which certified and non-certified cacao materials are mixed). - \3 COCOA HORIZONS Foundation is a non-profit organization with a vision of promoting the prosperity of cacao farmers by creating self-sustaining communities that protect nature and children.
+- 1 "Cocoa Horizon Certified Cacao" is cacao beans supplied under the mass balance method (a certification model in which certified and non-certified cacao materials are mixed) of the Cocoa Horizons Foundation'2, led by Barry Callebaut. - 2 COCOA HORIZONS Foundation is a non-profit organization with a vision of promoting the prosperity of cacao farmers by creating self-sustaining communities that protect nature and children.